 Read the Docs will host multiple versions of your code.
 You can read more about how to use this well on our Versions page.

 If you have any more trouble, don’t hesitate to reach out to us.
-The Support page has more information on getting in touch.
+The Site support page has more information on getting in touch.